-Many investors skip straight to the financial section of the business plan.
-It is critical that the business plan writer's assumptions and projections in this section be realistic.
-Plans that show penetration, operating margin and revenues per employee figures that are poorly reasoned; internally inconsistent or simply unrealistic greatly damage the credibility of the entire business plan.
+Many investors skip straight to the financial section of your business plan.
+It is critical that your assumptions and projections in this section be realistic.
+Plans that show penetration, operating margin, and revenues per employee figures that are poorly reasoned; internally inconsistent, or simply unrealistic greatly damage the credibility of the entire business plan.
 In contrast, sober, well-reasoned financial assumptions and projections communicate operational maturity and credibility.

 For instance, if the company is categorized as a networking infrastructure firm, and the business plan projects 80% operating margins, investors will raise a red flag.
 This is because investors can readily access the operating margins of publicly-traded networking infrastructure firms and find that none have operating margins this high.